mtahsin26/AverageColor/README.md

 Allows a user to add a color and uses Jquery and JqueryUI Slider to calculate RGB number values and run an algorithm to calculate the average color of all the values present

-- Ability to add and remove colors
+- Ability to add and remove/clear all colors, set sliders for RGB values
-- js/colorpicker.js contains jquery code for RGB average algorithm and to update values and UI
+- js/colorpicker.js contains code for RGB average algorithm and to update values and UI

-- A few bugs still exist with the calculation algorithm
+- Open index.html in browser to view